Protect Your Plumbing With a Properly Functioning PRV

 A PRV reduces the higher pressure of the city water supply as it leaves the city main piping and enters your home.
 The city’s main water supply is normally set at a pressure that’s best for pushing water throughout the city most efficiently.
 However, those pressures may be higher than what’s best for your home.
 Thus, a pressure reducing may be employed to reduce household pressures to more appropriate levels.
 If your home has one, the PRV can be found near the location where the city water piping enters your home, such as somewhere in the basement or crawlspace.

 Why You Might Need a PRV

-Know, though, that your home and your appliances may still gain significant benefit from the addition of a PRV.
-If your home’s water pressure is in the 60 to 80 psi range, that can still place unnecessary strain on your home’s pipes, appliances and budget.
+Know, though, that your home and your appliances can still gain significant benefit from the addition of a PRV.
+If your home’s water pressure is in the 60 to 80 psi range, that can still place unnecessary strain on your home’s piping, appliances and budget.
 If your home already has a PRV, it is a good idea to have it inspected regularly, as mineral deposits can accumulate and corrode or impede the function of the PRV, over time.
 Water pressure around the home should also be checked at the same time.

 How Can Your Home Benefit From a PRV?

 Having a properly functioning, adjustable PRV can offer many benefits to your home.
 It can help you use less water, since the flow rate under reduced pressures will be lower at the faucets and showers; the typical user will consume less water as a result.
 This means that a PRV can save you money on your water bills, through the reduced amount of water coming out of your faucet or showerhead and straight down the drain.
 And if you’d like a little less or a little more water at the tap, PRVs can easily accommodate those desires while still saving you money on water consumption.